DiarmuidSheeran/bank-system/README.md

 ![User logging out of application](documentation/log-out.jpg)

 ### Fail safes
-* When the user tries to enter the wrong character they are prompted to enter they are met with an error
+* When the user tries to enter the wrong character they are prompted to enter, they are met with an error
 ![User entered the wrong character](documentation/not-valid-continue.jpg)

 * Regular expression operations are used to make sure only letters are used in the name and country, only number are used in the age and the email must consist of an "@" and "." symbols.<br>